digideskio/homedns-ui/README.md

 ## Configuration
 All the confguration paramter go to **config.js**.
-So far the only neede parameter is:
+So far the only available parameter is:
  * **baseURL**: The URL of the web APIs.

 ## TODO